jeroenvanderzwam/ooanalyzer/readme.md

 The main contributor is [Jeroen van der Zwam](https://github.com/jeroenvanderzwam).

-This analyzer is run inside the [Ghidra](https://ghidra-sre.org/ framework).
+This analyzer is run inside the [Ghidra](https://ghidra-sre.org/) framework.
 To install Ghidra and the factexporter analyzer follow the [Ghidra installation guide](https://ghidra-sre.org/InstallationGuide.html).

 For convenience it is also possible to import the analyzer with the provided [zip file](ghidra_11.0_PUBLIC_20240112_FactExporter.zip)